84th Combat Sustainment Group: Bombardment Group

 The group was activated in 1942 as the 84th Bombardment Group (Light) at Hunter Field, Georgia, and equipped with Douglas A-24 Banshee dive bombers.
 The 301st, 302d, 303d, and 304th Bombardment Squadrons were assigned.
 It received its initial cadre and equipment from the 3d Bombardment Group.
 The group was assigned the first Army Air Forces (AAF) squadron expressly designated for dive bombing.
 It operated briefly with Vultee V-72 (A-31 Vengeance) aircraft, but its operations showed this aircraft was unsuitable for dive bombing.
 The group served as an Operational Training Unit (OTU), equipping with A-24 Banshees and Bell P-39 Airacobras.

 The OTU program involved the use of an oversized parent unit to provide cadres to “satellite groups " The OTU program was patterned after the unit training system of the Royal Air Force.
 After forming the satellite groups, the parent unit assumed responsibility for satellite training and oversaw its expansion with graduates of Army Air Forces Training Command schools to become effective combat units.
 Phase I training concentrated on individual training in crewmember specialties.
 Phase II training emphasized the coordination for the crew to act as a team.
 The final phase concentrated on operation as a unit.
-The 84th Group was the parent for several light bombardment groupsefn|These units were the 85th, 311th, 312th, 319th, 405th and 407th Bombardment Groups.} and also trained pilots from Chile.
+The 84th Group was the parent for several light bombardment groups (Note: These units were the 85th, 311th, 312th, 319th, 405th and 407th Bombardment Groups.) and also trained pilots from Chile.